Teckas-Technologies/jobreadydevs-30days-challenge/Readme.md

 ## Steps
 #### Step 1: Add a Login Form to the Frontend
+1. Switch to the "Day-22" Branch
+    - Switch to the "Day-22" branch by running the following command in the `terminal`
+    ```bash
+     git checkout Day-22
+    ```
-1. Open your `index.html` file.
+2. Open your `index.html` file.

-2. Add a login form at the top of the page:
+3. Add a login form at the top of the page:
     ```html
     <section id="login-form">
         <h2>Login</h2>